git-pull/website/code_explorer/django-vs-flask-2017.rst

     app.config.from_object('website.config.dev')

 So, this sounds strange, but as of Flask 1.12, that's all there is regarding importing classes/modules.
-The rest if all importing python files.
+The rest is all importing python files.

 If you want to import an *object* (module or class) from an environmental variable, do something like::